Amazon Book Launch Advertising: A 90-Day Playbook for Authors

 Budget allocations for launch month:

-- Exact match on your 5–10 best target keywords: 25% — defend your most important real estate from day one
+- Exact match on your 5–10 best target keywords: 25% — defend your most important search real estate from day one

 Harvest Aggressively